vjekoart/retrovizor/Readme.md

             * Approach: crafting a build system
         * Declarative Javascript
             * Define readable code and context at the beginning: working in large teams, where team members change,... workplace/industry context
+            * Maybe completely different approach: text about writing code, declarative, coding style matters, and similar, more abstract, like main philosophy when writing a code
+                * we're writing a book with formulae,...
     * Go through code (in text pages, user-facing content) and coding styles
     * Go through user page
     * Proofreading